 The individuation process is something that, while painful, strange, and sometimes overwhelming, is one of the more important things you can do in your life!
 It helps bring you from a state of unconsciousness to a state of self-awareness, and my argument is that self-awareness is worth the process it often takes to reach it!

 Carl Jung was a famous psychoanalyst who lived in the late 1800s and early 1900s.
 Some argue that he was (and still is) the greatest and most effective psychoanalyst in the history of mankind, and the reasoning for these assertions became clear after I read his books!
 He was (at least) a genius, and I make this conclusion after the application of his methods played a role in healing/integrating someone who was as broken as I was.
 It’s one of those instances where if his methods could help me they definitely have a high chance of helping you!

 His method called the individuation process isn’t necessarily a method, rather it was him writing down a set of conclusions based on what he observed in himself and others.
-The details of the process and the process itself is different for each individual, however he observed some common patterns experienced by many of the people who began such a journey.
+The details of the process and the process itself are different for each individual, however, he observed some common patterns experienced by many of the people who began such a journey.
 These are: